Magnetic-Field Induced Deformation in Hybrid Stars: Results and Discussion

-Fig.~\ref{figmr160} also displays the mass radius profiles for hybrid stars but with effective bag constant $B^{1/4}_{\rm{eff}}$ = 160 MeV.
-For $\mu$ = 0 Am$^2$, the maximum mass obtained lowers to $2.02$ M$_{\odot}$ with corresponding radius of $12.5$ km (when compared with Fig.~\ref{figmr130}).
-The radius at the canonical mass is $12.68$ km.
-Our results are still in agreement with NICER, LIGO/VIRGO and mass constraints.
+Fig.~\ref{figmr160} also displays the mass-equatorial radius profiles for hybrid stars but with effective bag constant $B^{1/4}_{\rm{eff}}$ = 160 MeV.
+For $\mu$ = 0 Am$^2$, the maximum mass obtained lowers to $2.02$ $M_{\sun}$ with corresponding radius of $12.5$ km (when compared with Fig.~\ref{figmr130}).
+The equatorial radius at the canonical mass is $12.68$ km.
+Our results are still in agreement with NICER, LIGO/VIRGO, and mass constraints.
 Using LORENE, as the magnetic dipole moment increases, the maximum mass increases more than for the previous effective bag constant considered.
-The radius of the whole sequence also increases more.
-The solutions from TOV, do not depend as much on the effective bag constant, and in this case are farther from reproducing low/intermediate mass results from LORENE.
+The equatorial radius of the whole sequence also increases more.
+The solutions from TOV, do not depend as much on the effective bag constant, and in this case, are farther from reproducing low-/intermediate mass results from LORENE.
 A difference of around $0.4$ km is observed in the radius at the canonical mass and $-0.3$ for the maximum mass with measurements from LORENE and TOV.
-This implies that the difference between the two approaches depends on the EoS (particle composition and interactions) and mass of the star we are calculating the deformation for.
+This implies that the difference between the two approaches depends on the EoS (particle composition and interactions) and the mass of the star we are calculating the deformation for.

-Table \ref{tab4} shows the maximum mass, corresponding radius, canonical mass' radius, and canonical mass' dimensionless tidal deformability obtained at different values of the magnetic dipole moment using both LORENE library and TOV solutions.
-Without magnetic field, the dimensionless tidal deformability for the canonical mass satisfies the constraints from GW170817, $\tilde{\Lambda}<800$ ($B^{1/4}_{\rm{eff}} = 160$ MeV) and the recently observed GW190814 data, $\Lambda_{1.4} = 616_{-158}^{+273}$ ($B^{1/4}_{\rm{eff}} = 130$ and $160$ MeV).
-This constraint from GW190814 data is obtained by considering its secondary component to a supermassive NS \cite{Abbott_2020a}.
+Table \ref{tab4} shows the maximum mass, corresponding radius, canonical mass radius, and canonical mass dimensionless tidal deformability obtained at different values of the magnetic dipole moment using both the LORENE library and TOV solutions.
+For the LORENE library, the radius shown in the table corresponds to the equatorial radius.
+Without a magnetic field, the dimensionless tidal deformability for the canonical mass satisfies the constraints from GW170817, $\tilde{\Lambda}<800$ ($B^{1/4}_{\rm{eff}} = 160$ MeV) and the recently observed GW190814 data, $\Lambda_{1.4} = 616_{-158}^{+273}$ ($B^{1/4}_{\rm{eff}} = 130$ and $160$ MeV).
+This constraint from GW190814 data is obtained by considering its secondary component to a supermassive NS \citep{Abbott_2020a}.